elchananvol/retroCaptainClaw/README.md

 # retro to captain claw
 ##### _fun project that I did at the Hebrew University in java class_
-you start this game with 2 life,and 200 energy.
+you start this game with 2 life, and 200 energy.
 Your mission is to lead Claw to 1,000,000$!

 But be aware!